lhelwerd/top2000/README.md

 In this repository, use `python -m top2000` to run the module to read the files and output charts.

+This repository contains some settings files which may be customized in order to adjust the normalization and formatting of this module.
+The following settings files are considered:

+- `fields.toml`: File reading settings for different years of chart files, with subfields for JSON and CSV fields.
+- `fixes.toml`: Groups of lists and mappings of character sequences to adjust when finding alternative writing forms and preferred names of tracks and artists, which help with combining data of charts from different years or in different formats as well as external data.
+- `output.toml`: Formatting settings for different output formats, such as a multi-columnar CSV layout.

+In order to validate JSON files from APIs and TOML setting files, first install `check-jsonschema` with `pip install check-jsonschema==0.30.0`, then run `./validate_schema.sh` in this repository.

 ## License